-6 paradoxes in price offering in the vacation rental industry
+6 paradoxes in price offering in the outdoor accommodation industry

 1. Time paradox